Reviews You Can Rely On

 Our Verdict

-The New Balance Propel v5 brings a small update to a fairly versatile daily trainer.
-The shoe combines a plush FuelCell foam midsole with a full-length TPU (plastic) plate at a budget-friendly price.
+The New Balance FuelCell Propel v5 brings a small update to a fairly versatile daily trainer.
+The shoe combines New Balance's plush FuelCell foam midsole with a full-length TPU (plastic) plate at a budget-friendly price.
 We think the foam is improved from the previous version, offering a little more energy return and extra compression underfoot.
-This is a good option for runners who want a stiff yet well-cushioned shoe that can handle some faster sessions but is really ideal for long runs and moderate efforts.
-The presence of the TPU plate doesn't mean this is a racer — there are plenty of shoes in our lineup that are more responsive.
+This is a good choice for runners who want a stiff yet well-cushioned shoe that can handle faster sessions but is ideal for long runs and moderate efforts.
+The presence of the TPU plate doesn't make this a racing shoe.
+There are plenty of more responsive shoes in our lineup.
 But if you're after a comfortable and reasonably versatile shoe for a good price, this is one to consider.

 REASONS TO BUY